-And if you want to stay one or more nights there and see how the monastic life looks like, it is necessary to announce yourself in advance and receive a blessing to come.
+And if you want to stay one or more nights there and see what the monastic life looks like, it is necessary to announce yourself in advance and receive a blessing to come.
 But it is only possible for female persons.

 The red monastery Žiča

 Our visit to Žiča monastery on that sunny and warm day was a great experience.

 For centuries, Žiča has been the sacred, moral, spiritual and administrative seat of the Serbian church and the Serbian people.

 So we left Žiča and continued our trip to the great Serbian monastery Studenica, another endowment of the Nemanjić dynasty.

 But Žiča, with its red walls, stays in thoughts bringing peace and serenity to the hearts of its visitors.